kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 5. Click import to install and import the template.

-The Onboarding template has the minimal configuration to bring up device connectivity with DNAC.
+The Onboarding template has the minimal configuration to bring up device connectivity with Cisco Catalyst Center.
 Below is for explanation purposes only.
 (Please Import the Template JSON above)

 ```vtl
 ##<------Onboarding-Template------->